caiks/TBOT03/README.md

 In `TBOT03` the actor was rewritten to address these issues.
 This helped us to make more successful action decisions in interest mode and to trace the turtlebot's behaviour, but it was not sufficient to improve the configuration deviation enough to navigate from room to room.

 This is because the *alignments* are sometimes such that the *events* of a *slice* may have occurred in more than one physical area.
 Even where the *events* are contiguous they may be spread out over a very large area.
 Usually, however, the *slice* will tend to consist of *events* that form one or more clusters of quite similar poses.
 The 'view' from the *slice* always looks the same to the turtlebot, though, whichever cluster the turtlebot is in.
 For example, when the turtlebot is in the large central room looking 'north' at the doorway, it sometimes thinks it is looking 'south' at the other doorway, even though we can easily tell at a glance which doorway is which because of their different widths.
 The trick is to have only one cluster per *slice*.
 If the turtlebot cannot distinguish exactly where it is within a room, or which way it is pointing, it clearly cannot make a sensible decision to turn left or right or proceed ahead.
 In order to have a good map between the turtlebot's *model* and the physical configuration space, the turtlebot has to be able to distinguish between the clusters.
-To do this we tried a better resolution for the lidar scan, adding landmarks so that the clusters have different views, adding a compass to distinguish between orientations, and considering the dynamic *level* 3 *model*.
+To do this we tried a better resolution for the lidar scan, adding landmarks so that the clusters have different views, adding a compass to distinguish between orientations, and considering the dynamic *level* three *model*.

 None of these hints to the turtlebot, however, were sufficient to reduce the configuration deviation to a low enough level.
 This is not very surprising if we do not make unfair anthropomorphic comparisons. `TBOT03` does not know the general grammar of room navigation.
 We human beings with our episodic memories have high *level models* of paths, obstructions, doorways, escalators, etc. We look around to get our bearings when we walk into an unfamiliar room. `TBOT03` has none of this, and it appears that it so happens that the largest *alignments* are not those that help it distinguish between similar views in different locations.

 The ironic thing about `TBOT03` is that its *slice* topology is now so complete and connected that it does not accidentally miss any of the wormholes or inconsistent mappings to its physical space that are intrinsic to its sensor *alignments*.
 So the turtlebot reliably becomes lost, often ending up in loops. `TBOT02` hurtled along so quickly, almost out of control, that its *slice* topology was no more than a bias or tendency, so that it usually did slighty better than random though its very inefficiency.
 Given that the *alignments* appear to be such that there will always be some ambiguity in the `TBOT03` *model*, we abandoned the room navigation goal and aimed instead to explore the *slice* topology and whether it could help the turtlebot learn more quickly.

-It turned out, after (a) restricting the min diagonal, (b) using only rooms 4,5,6 to improve the reliability of the signal, (c) calculating interest *likelihood* by comparing the *slice* size to its parent, and (d) caching the topology on the active, that there was a marginal action success and other statistics (decidability, hit length for comparable *fud* counts, total hits, hit *likelihood*) that in general demonstrated an advantage of interest goal over random goal in the rate of *fud* increase in the *level* 2 active, although this difference disappears over time.
+It turned out, after (a) restricting the min diagonal, (b) using only rooms 4,5,6 to improve the reliability of the signal, (c) calculating interest *likelihood* by comparing the *slice* size to its parent, and (d) caching the topology on the active, that there was a marginal action success and other statistics (decidability, hit length for comparable *fud* counts, total hits, hit *likelihood*) that in general demonstrated an advantage of interest goal over random goal in the rate of *fud* increase in the *level* two active, although this difference disappears over time.
 The random happens to be a fairly effective form of exploration, and the interest mode decision action success rate is so low (only ~10%), that the advantage is fleeting and often not visible at all.
 However, if we restricted the active *history size*, we found that interest mode had a substantial advantage over random, although, of course, it could not compensate for the missing *events* with such a low margin.
 This signal is very strong and so is definite proof that play works as a strategy.
 In practice it might be the case that we are not particularly restricted memory-wise (at around 300 bytes or 30 bytes compressed per *event*, it takes a long time to run out at 4 FPS and 30m seconds/annum), but the *volume* of the action *substrate* would be much bigger than it is for turtlebots and so random can only probe a little way into the future - so little, in fact, that it might be difficult to even attain an action success margin of 10%.
 We might need to evolve quite a tight parameterisation of the motor *variables* to obtain a critical success rate.

 <!--

+Note on how we improved the active functionality over TBOT02 - handling of continuous, diagonal and fail induce threshold, topology caching and cumulative, dynamic frames.
+No changes to underlying alignment repa.

 Future directions -